 Will a Coding Bootcamp Land You the Job?

+Indeed reports that 72 percent of employers believe that bootcamp graduates are just as prepared as candidates with computer science degrees.
 It is also important to note that colleges have begun to follow suit offering coding bootcamps of their own.
 Some of these collegiate institutions are the University of Central Florida, the University of Washington, and the University of Minnesota.

 So, Are Coding Bootcamps Worth It?